Daniel68191/cgi-25-26/doc/labs/lab01-en.md

 Finally, when your program is running, try changing the dimensions of the browser window and see what happens to the square.
 Try to find an explanation.

+## ex05 - Filling the interior and drawing the boundary

 Copy the contents of the ex01 folder again to a new folder called my-ex05.

 Change the application so that, in addition to painting the inside of the triangle, it also draws its border in another color.

 Hint: You will need to use two different fragment shaders to achieve the effect of two distinct colors.
 This means you will have to create two GLSL programs.
 Try to share the vertex shader between the two programs.

+## ex-06 Drawing thousands of triangles

-## Copy the contents of the ex01 folder to a new folder called my-ex06.
+Copy the contents of the ex01 folder to a new folder called my-ex06.

 Draw 10,000 small triangles, arranged randomly on the canvas, using only one call to the [drawArrays()](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/drawArrays) function.